-Course Textbook
+Textbook

-- The lecture notes are designed to be self-contained, so there is no required textbook.
-However, one textbook is recommended: - "Numerical Recipes: The Art of Scientific Computing", by Press, Teukolsky, Vetterling, and Flannery.
+- The lecture notes are designed to be self-contained, so no textbook is necessary.
+One suggested textbook is listed below, however.
+Warning: For certain terms in the field of Numerical Analysis, multiple definitions might exist.
+The lecture notes will contain the only definition accepted in this class. - "Numerical Recipes: The Art of Scientific Computing", by Press, Teukolsky, Vetterling, and Flannery.
 Any edition except the first should be fine.
-Note that Numerical Recipes Second Edition is available for free online at http://numerical.recipes.
+Note that the Second Edition is available online for free, by clicking the "Obsolete Versions" button on the Numerical Recipes homepage: http://numerical.recipes